vishvAsa/kalpAntaram/dharmaH/vishvAsaH/visheSha-dharmaH/clan/theory/v4_shUdra/ritual/_index.md

 तच्च कार्यं महत् स्मृतम् ॥ ४९ ॥

 vyAsa says "ईक्षेत् कुलगुणादिभिः। ", so also the context does not suggest vedAdhyayana to shUdras.
 (Details elsewhere.)

+When arguing against the authority of the Veda, the Kalachakra also mentions shudra-s reading and distributing the Veda.
+It's possible the practice was fairly well known.

 ## Sanskrit use
 - See [sanskrit misconceptions page](/sanskrit/meta/misconceptions/Sanskrit_Phobia/Restricted_social_role/).
 They could learn and teach sanskrit without impinging on core religious teaching authority of brAhmaNas (eg. dharmashAstra-s).
 Even there: They could certainly write express/ teach their understanding of essentials of dharma.
 Plus the general authority of teaching other vidya-s were not monopolized.